 More about MSc Gastronomy and what you will achieve

 The course allows students to explore how food touches and influences all parts of our lives, examining the multiple and varied roles food plays in the complex interconnections between culture and communication, systems and science, production and politics, environment and ethics, and more.

 Students gain invaluable insight into the many different ways that food shapes the world around us, as well as examining how a better understanding of food can help to address not just food-related problems but many of the world’s most pressing social, public health, environmental and economic issues.

-It is increasingly recognised that reductionist approaches to tackling food-related issues are ineffective and that a more comprehensive and holistic approach is required if we are to understand the many ways that food influences our lives, and effectively address the many injustices and inequalities that are manifest in the food system.
-This programme takes an engaged, critical and broad-ranging approach to examining the many ways that food ‘nourishes’ us, how it shapes who we are, and how it can be used as a tool for positive social and environmental purposes.
+It is increasingly recognised that reductionist approaches to tackling food-related issues are ineffective and that a more comprehensive and holistic approach is required if we are to understand the many ways that food influences our lives and effectively address the many injustices and inequalities that are manifest in the food system.
+This course allows students to take an engaged, critical and broad-ranging approach to examining the many ways that food ‘nourishes’ us, how it shapes who we are, and how it can be used as a tool for positive social and environmental purposes.